Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 It’s also more expensive but will last longer and provide more warmth.

-This durability is important when you are on a long hike and really don’t want to be looking at the need to replace gear mid-trail.
+This durability is important when you are on a long hike and don’t want to be looking at the need to replace gear mid-trail.

 Hydrophobic Down vs. Regular Down